ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 It's a `node.js` library,
 and you can install it on [Npm](https://www.npmjs.com/package/@cloudant/couchbackup){: new_window}{: external}.

-The CouchBackup package includes the library and two command-line tools:
+The CouchBackup package includes the library and two command line tools:

 1. `couchbackup`, which dumps the JSON data from a database to a backup text file.
 2. `couchrestore`, which restores data from a backup text file to a database.